bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 I prefer Coinshuffle and there is another variant, I don't remember this, it is Coinshuffle++ or something like that.

-Lucas Ontivero: 01:09:15
+Adam Fiscor: 01:09:15

-There is Coinshuffle++ and there is value shuffle, which is Coinshuffle++ with confidential transactions.
+There is coinshuffle, there is coinshuffle++ and there is valueshuffle, which is Coinshuffle++ with confidential transactions.
 So anyway, let's go from left to right.
-Aviv, Coinshuffle, coinjoin sudoku, secure multi-party computation?
+Aviv, coinshuffle, coinjoinsudoku, secure multi-party computation?

 Aviv Milner: 01:09:39

-I guess I'll vote for CoinShuffle.
+I guess I'll vote for coinShuffle.

-Lucas Ontivero: 01:09:43
+Adam Fiscor: 01:09:43

 Okay, Lucas, CoinShuffle.
 Igor?